Mirena

 - Risks of mortality

-- While IUDs are a safe form of birth control overall, they still have a small risk of mortality.
-It is important to fully understand this risk before selecting a type of birth control to use.
+- While IUDs are a safe form of birth control overall, they still have a small risk of death.
+It is important to fully understand this risk before selecting which type of birth control to use.

 Patients must consider these potential risks and their own medical history to evaluate whether the Mirena IUD is the best option for them.